Albina du Boisrouvray: Awards and recognition

 Du Boisrouvray was made Chevalier des Arts et des Lettres in 1985.
 In 1993, the University of Michigan conferred upon her a "Doctor of Humane Letters Degree," and she was made a "John Harvard Fellow" by Harvard University in 1996.

 She received a Special Recognition Award for "Responding to the HIV/AIDS Orphan crisis" at the second conference on Global Strategies for the prevention of HIV transmission from mothers to infants in Montreal, in September 1999.
 In 2001, Harvard students presented her with the "Harvard Project for International Health and Development Award".

 Her philanthropy and humanitarian efforts earned her a knighthood of the Légion d'Honneur in 2001 for her pioneering work in home palliative care projects.
 Also in 2001, because of the innovative cost-effective projects that she formulated and directed within FXB, she was selected as a member of the Social Entrepreneurs Group of the Schwab Foundation.
 This recognition enables the 54 social entrepreneurs of the group to participate in the Davos World Economic Forum and to present and to share their expertise with world business leaders in the civil and public sectors.

 She was awarded the 2002 North-South Prize by the Council of Europe.
 In November 2003, du Boisrouvray received the "Lifetime Achievement Award" at the 4th International Conference on AIDS in India, in recognition for the projects that she initiated in the 35 States and Territories of India.
 In 2007, the French Fédération nationale des Clubs Convergences gave her an award for her activities on behalf of orphans and vulnerable children affected by AIDS in the world.

 In 2004, Albina received the Thai Komol Keemthong Foundation Award for Outstanding Personality for the year 2004.
 The award was given in appreciation of her contributions to Thailand and Burma in the fields of protecting children and women's rights, education, vocational training and support of HIV/AIDS-affected children and their families.

+In 1985, she was appointed Knight of the National Order of Merit for her entire body of cinematographic work, notably Fort Saganne, and became the first film producer to receive the Order of Merit.
 In April 2009, French President Nicolas Sarkozy presented du Boisrouvray with the insignia of Officer in l'Ordre National du Mérite.
 The President honoured Albina and her work, saying "Your NGO is a model throughout the world.
 You are a woman involved.
 Your solidarity is exemplary and that is why the Republic will distinguish you."
-She is the first film producer to be awarded L'Ordre National du Mérite.
 In June 2009, du Boisrouvray received the BNP Paribas Jury's Special Prize.

-In 2013, the Kalinga Institute of Social Sciences (KISS) awarded du Boisrouvray their KISS Humanitarian Award which recognizes individuals with exceptionally high contribution to society and who have distinguished themselves as humanitarians.
+In 2013, the Kalinga Institute of Social Sciences awarded du Boisrouvray their Humanitarian Award which recognizes individuals with exceptionally high contribution to society and who have distinguished themselves as humanitarians.